Estimating Solvation Free Energies with Boltzmann Generators: Discussion

 In this work, we demonstrate that free energy estimation using normalizing flows has the potential to become a viable and effective tool for accelerating solvation free energy calculations.
 In particular, we illustrate that the flow models can deliver accurate free energy differences for challenging transformations, such as increasing the solute–solute distance or changing the solute radius -- scenarios that typically require the sampling of multiple intermediate ensembles along the transformation to achieve convergence with MBAR.
 By leveraging the mapping capabilities of the flow to bridge between distributions, the required number of energy evaluations can be substantially reduced.

 There are, however, limitations in the current implementation.
 Our study employed relatively small systems with simple model potentials, and further validation on more complex and realistic molecular systems remains to be explored.
 The range that can be reliably bridged by the flow is finite, as the complexity of the learned transformations increases, challenging the expressivity of the flow architecture.
 For small state spacings, the cost of generating the training samples may offset the efficiency gains provided by the mapping procedure.
 A key bottleneck is that the current architecture updates solvent particles solely based on their absolute coordinates, without capturing correlations among them.
 We experimented with more expressive architectures, such as transformers,~\cite{vaswani2017attention} but did not observe improvements.
-This limitation reflects a broader challenge: existing flow models still struggle to fully capture the collective, many-body structure of liquids.~\cite{coretti_learning, schebek2024efficient} Potential architectural improvements that better incorporate solvent–solvent correlations are expected to profoundly enhance the effectiveness of the method presented here.
+This limitation reflects a broader challenge: existing flow models still struggle to fully capture the collective, many-body structure of liquids.~\cite{coretti_learning, schebek2024efficient} Potential architectural improvements that better incorporate solvent–solvent correlations are expected to profoundly enhance the effectiveness of the method presented here, and will likely be even more important when extending the approach to more complex molecular systems.

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{table}} \thesection{\Alph{section}}